 For most of us, Amazon is the go-to online shopping destination.
 It’s where we look first and, increasingly, it’s the only place we look at all.
 Amazon has such a strong reputation for offering low prices that we’ve come to take that as a given.

 But it’s not always the case that Amazon actually has the best deal on a particular item.
 There are tens of thousands of online retailers of all shapes and sizes, and that’s to say nothing of the thousands of private sellers operating on sites like eBay.

 Meanwhile, coupon and promo codes can be a great way to save money, but they’re often frustrating; finding legit codes is hard, and you can waste a lot of time sifting through mounds of web spam before finding one that actually works.

 Wikibuy is a free browser extension that aims to solve both of those online shopping problems.
 It will show if lower prices are available on another site, and then provide working coupon or promo codes so that you can save even more.

 Wikibuy has a few distinct functions and features, which we’ll list and explain in the next section.
 But at the most basic level, it acts as an online shopping price comparison tool.
-Once installed, it will tell you whether or not the Amazon item you’re browsing is available somewhere else for less money.
+Once added to your browser, it will tell you whether or not the Amazon item you’re browsing is available somewhere else for less money.

 Similarly to the more well-known browser extension called Honey, Wikibuy also searches the web for coupon and promo codes, and then automatically tests them for validity.
 When it finds one that works, it applies the code to your cart at checkout.